 Places to see at Tinchuley: Tinchuley has several attractions in store for its tourists.
-Among them Tinchuley Monastery, Tinchuley Sunrise Point, Durpin Dara, the Tista River, the Rangit River and Gombu Dara View Point deserve to be mentioned.
+Among them Tinchuley Monastery, Tinchuley Sunrise Point, Durpin Dara, the Tista River, the Rangit River, Lamahatta Nature Park and Gombu Dara View Point deserve to be mentioned.
 A local youth club provides tourists with trails, treks, transport and tours.

-Nearby Attractions at Tinchuley: A magnificent sight of Kalimpong in the distance.
-The winding way of the Tista River.
-The towering peak of Mt.
+Nearby Attractions at Tinchuley: A magnificent sight of Kalimpong in the distance, the winding way of the Tista River, the towering peak of Mt.
 Kanchenjunga and numerous walks through winding paths across villages and forests.
 You can also visit a local monastery.
 Darjeeling is nearby and so are the numerous Tea Estates like Runglee Rungliot, Gielle and others.
 The Lamahatta Nature Park, Takdah Nursery, Takdah Cantonment area and even Darjeeling and Ghoom are also nearby and can be explored in day trips.

-How to reach Teenchuley: The small village of Tinchuley is located above the old cantonment area of Takdah in Kurseong.
-In the district of Darjeeling, West Bengal, Tinchuley is a luring call to rock climbers.
+How to reach Teenchuley: The small village of Tinchuley is located above the old cantonment area of Takdah.
 It is within your reach from Darjeeling and Kalimpong.
 Darjeeling distances 32 kilometers and Kalimpong distances 43 kilometers from Tinchuley.

 Lodging & Dining facilities at Tinchuley:

-There are two accommodation options in Tinchuley – a heritage guesthouse and a village homestay.
-Both the accommodation options provide the necessary facilities for a comfortable stay with a touch of local culture.
+We have three accommodation options in Teenchuley – a heritage guesthouse, a village resort and a home stay.
+All the accommodation options provide the necessary facilities for a comfortable stay with a touch of local culture.